galexrt/container-healthchecks/README.md

     -e 'EMAIL_HOST_PASSWORD=YOUR_PASSWORD' \
     -e 'ALLOWED_HOSTS=localhost,*' \
     -e 'CONTAINER_PRUNE_INTERVAL=600'
+    -v /opt/docker/healthchecks/data:/data \
     galexrt/healthchecks:latest
 ```

 > **WARNING** The default uses a SQLite database, check [Database configuration](#database-configuration) section for more information.
+> If you are not using SQLite, you can remove the `-v ...:...` flag, unless needed otherwise.
 >
 > **NOTE** If you want to use the [Healthchecks SMTP listener service](https://github.com/healthchecks/healthchecks#receiving-emails), add `-p 2525:2525` flag (the port inside the container `2525/tcp` cannot be changed).